This is a gear review about the Best Winter Hiking Pants on the market in 2023.

 > Only comes in one color

-REI has a really good option to consider for your next winter trip.
-Maybe you only need them for that trip to Alaska in the shoulder season, or for the occasional backcountry ski trip.
-If that is the case, these softshell pants will not break the bank.
+The REI Co-Op Activator 3.0 is a very durable pair of softshell pants that will not break the bank.
 And just because they are at a good price does not mean they will not perform.
 They are wind resistant, have a DWR coating that will be weather resistant, and have just enough stretch to make hiking comfortable.

-Overall, if you are heading off on a winter hike and want a pair of softshell pants at a good price then these could be for you.
+Overall, the REI Co-op Activator 3.0 Softshell Pants are a good budget option if you are heading off on a winter hike and want a pair of breathable softshell pants at a good price then these could be for you.

 Compare Prices:

-The Peak Pursuit Pants are undeniably mountain-ready, featuring waterproof but breathable Omni-Tech fabric with four-way stretch to allow unencumbered mobility.
-They are also seam sealed to ensure the best possible protection from the cold and damp weather.
+The Columbia Peak Pursuit Pants are made with a waterproof but breathable Omni-Tech fabric.
+Like many others in this review, it has a four-way stretch to allow good mobility.
+They are also seam-sealed which is not so common on winter pants.
 If going into cold and wet snow there is no need for rain pants, these pants will do that job too.

 The pants are made with RECCO Technology, meaning they are made with a passive reflector that makes you immediately visible to any searching rescuers.